harness/developer-hub/release-notes/delegate.md

 - Fixed an issue by eliminating NPE during ASG pipeline execution.
 (CDS-59383)

-- The Canary Delete step during rollback skipped deleting Canary resources if the forward Canary Delete step expired.(CDS-58704)
+- The Canary Delete step during rollback did not delete all canary resources when the forward Canary Delete step expired.
+The Canary Delete step uses Harness release history when the Canary Deployment step expires.
+An API call issue prevented Harness release history from being updated in time and available for the Canary Delete step during rollback.
+(CDS-58702)

-  Canary Delete step rely on the Harness release history when Canary Deployment step expires.
-Harness release history wasn't getting updated, and wasn't made available for the Canary Delete step during rollback because the Watch API call request wasn't getting interrupted properly.
+   This issue has been resolved.
+The Canary Delete step now properly deletes canary workloads when the forward Canary Deployment step expires.

-  Now the Canary Delete step is properly deleting canary workloads when the forward Canary Deployment step expires.
+- Fixed an issue by adding support for retrying `sockettimeoutExceptions` as they can occur due to intermittent issues during a Kubernetes deployment.
+(CDS-57688)

 - Invites to users fail with an unauthorized error while RBAC setup is still in progress.
 (PL-32117)